EricKugel/Unicycle-Simulator/README.md

 ### Game
 Win by getting enough coins to buy level 6, and then beat level 6.

-### Note
+### About
-There are several test lines above the game loop in main.py.
-These turn on purchases and unlock levels.
-Try out the parachute and level 6!
+This game was created by the amateur unicyclist Eric Kugel.
+It was originally created in python.
+Check out the code [here](https://github.com/EricKugel/Unicycle-Simulator).
+Unicycle Simulator 2 sometime???